 Which companies are eligible to use the scheme?

 All employers with a UK bank account and UK PAYE schemes can claim the grant.
-From November, you will not need to have used the furlough scheme before.
+You will not need to have used the furlough scheme before.

 Do I need to have furloughed employees before?